NormanTUD/asanAI/README.md

 > ```
 </details>

+# System requirements
+Using asanAI only requires a modern browser (javascript enabled).

+- GPU acceleration
+If the user's device is equipped with GPU, asanAI automatically utilizes the available GPU via *WebGL*.
+The *WebGL* functionality however, can be manually switched off from the top ribbon (General > CPU).

+- Smartphones
+asanAI is desgined with a responsive layout, thus it can be used on desktop computers, laptops, tablets, and smartphones.
+However, the user experience on small screens such as smartphones requires further improvement.

 # Video tutorials
-There is a series of [video tutorials](https://www.youtube.com/playlist?list=PLZkHu66nUK_6F59YAUZc6_sTzvGK3PCpk) about how to use asanAI available on our YouTube channel.
+A series of [video tutorials](https://www.youtube.com/playlist?list=PLZkHu66nUK_6F59YAUZc6_sTzvGK3PCpk) about how to use asanAI is available on our YouTube channel.

 # Documentation (for advance users)